gcfacchi/TomAugspurger.github.io/content/modern_8_scaling.md

 ```

-Calling `Client` without providing a scheduler address will make a local cluster of threads or processes on your machine.
-There are [many ways](http://dask.pydata.org/en/latest/setup.html) to deploy a Dask cluster, though we're particularly fond of [Kubernetes](http://dask.pydata.org/en/latest/setup/kubernetes.html).
+Calling `Client` without providing a scheduler address will make a local "cluster" of threads or processes on your machine.
+There are [many ways](http://dask.pydata.org/en/latest/setup.html) to deploy a Dask cluster onto an actual cluster of machines, though we're particularly fond of [Kubernetes](http://dask.pydata.org/en/latest/setup/kubernetes.html).
 This highlights one of my favorite features of Dask: it scales down to use a handful of threads on a laptop *or* up to a cluster with thousands of nodes.
 Dask can comfortably handle medium-sized datasets (dozens of GBs, so larger than RAM) on a laptop.
 Or it can scale up to very large datasets with a cluster.

 ```python